MiguelMDSDP/CustomerManagementAPI/README.md

 # Customer Management API

 Welcome to the Customer Management API!
-This API serves as the backend component of our customer management system, providing essential functionality for user authentication and customer data management.
+This API serves as the backend component of a customer management system, providing essential functionality for user authentication and customer data management.

 ## Table of Contents